phalpern/WG21-halpern/vector-execution-models.md

 loop executes in chunks of VL sequential iterations, with each iteration assigned to a lane.
-The chunks need not all be the same size (have the same VL); it is common for the first and/or last chunk to be smaller than the rest (i.e., for peeling and remainder loops).
+The chunks need not all be the same size (have the same VL); it is common for the first and/or last chunk to be smaller than the rest (e.g., for peeling and remainder loops).

 The lanes in a gang are indexed from 0 to VL-1.
 Lanes with smaller indexes within the same gang are referred to as _earlier than_ or _previous to_ lanes